HebaAlkhorasani/Design-a-Circuit-to-Control-the-Robot-Arm-Motors/README.md

 # Design-a-Circuit-to-Control-the-Robot-Arm-Motors
-Design a circuit that controls the robot arm servo motors and set them to 90 Degree
+Design a circuit that controls the robot arm servo motors and set them to 90 Degrees

 This circuit is consists of five servo motors, a breadboard, and Arduino Uno.
 TINKERCAD was used to connect the motors with the Arduino.
 In order to enable the Arduino to give non-digital signals (pulse), (11,10,9,6,5) ports were used.
 The bellow picture shows the circuit produced: